 By Sophie Gold

 Another challenge has been learning to navigate a new and larger building packed with many more people.
 My previous schools were tiny in comparison.
-Entering FHCI on the first day of school, I was lost in a totally new geography.
+Entering Forest Hill Collegiate Institute (FHCI) on the first day of school, I was lost in a totally new geography.
 For the first few weeks of school, I struggled to find my locker and classes.
-I am thankful for the school map conveniently included in the school agenda but that we need a map in the first place … ?
+I am thankful for the school map conveniently included in the school agenda but that we need a map in the first place is …?
 I still get lost from time to time and have yet to find the girls’ washroom on the second floor.
-That said, it’s all part of the adventure and I get to find someplace new weekly if not daily.
+That said, it is all part of the adventure, and I get to find someplace new weekly if not daily.

-Then there’s the traffic in the hallways.
-It’s one thing being lost; it’s another being lost in a sea of humanity moving in every direction, some of whom are presumably also lost.
+Then there is the traffic in the hallways.
+It is one thing being lost; it is another being lost in a sea of humanity moving in every direction, some of whom are presumably also lost.
 Some days getting to class is very similar to rush hour traffic without any rules of the road.
 No amount of warning or training could have prepared me for this chaos and confusion.
 The number of times I have apologized for bumping into people (and lockers) would put any Canadian to shame.
 On the upside, 12th graders seem to float effortlessly through the madness like an expert skier shredding moguls.
 Maybe in time I too will master the double black diamonds of our hallways.

-One thing I was very excited about was, and still is, the wide variety of extracurricular clubs and activities that FHCI offers.
+One thing I was very excited about was, and still am, is the wide variety of extracurricular clubs and activities that FHCI offers.
 We seem to have a club, team or committee for everyone and about everything.
 Many people helpfully advised me that “getting involved” would be key to finding my place and my people in such a large school.
 As it happened, I probably took too much advice too literally.
 When the club fair rolled around, I eagerly signed up for too many clubs and my inbox has never quite been the same.
-It’s been a bit overwhelming at times, but in a good way.
-Learning to juggle classes and clubs keeps me busier, busier than I was in middle school.
+It has been a bit overwhelming at times but in a good way.
+Learning to juggle classes and clubs keeps me busier, much busier than I was in middle school.

 Yeah, change happened and continues to happen.
-And seven weeks in, it’s not scary and never should have been.
-But if you are like me, when worried or unsure, you assign an irrationally high probability to those things you don’t want to happen and downplay the likelihood that everything will work out in time.
-I’ll find that second floor girls’ washroom in good time, and if I get lost along the way I’ll be excited to see what else the school has to offer.
+And seven weeks in, it is not scary and never should have been.
+But if you are like me, when worried or unsure, you assign an irrationally high probability to those things you do not want to happen and downplay the likelihood that everything will work out in time.
+I will find that second-floor girls’ washroom in good time, and if I get lost along the way, I will be excited to see what else the school has to offer.